Share the Road

 Cyclists are not permitted to travel through the George Massey Tunnel.
 A free shuttle service is available to travel safely from one side of the tunnel to the other.
 Or travel through the tunnel with TransLink—all buses that travel through the tunnel have racks for two bikes.

-*Beginning Monday, August 24, 2020, wearing a face mask is mandatory while onboard the George Massey Tunnel Shuttle.
-Due to the need for physical distancing during COVID-19, the shuttle operator is currently limiting the number of passengers per trip, but will return to pick up overflow.
+COVID-19 Protocol: Wearing a face mask is mandatory while onboard the George Massey Tunnel Shuttle.
+Due to the need for physical distancing, the shuttle operator is currently limiting the number of passengers per trip, but will return to pick up overflow.
 The operator may choose not to carry someone showing symptoms.